 Unless chaft are secret, every message that your child posts on Telegram can be forwarded an to other chaft, genuge or channels.
-These forwarded messages also share a link is your child's profits and give the recipient the ability to coniact your child despite not knowled who they are.
-This again raises the possibility of your child speaking with complete strangers.
+These forwarded messages also share a little to your child's profits and give the recipient the ability to comiact your child despite not knowled by the layer child despite you child supplied to comiact your child on the possibility of your child speaking with complete strangers.